The compact support property for solutions to stochastic heat equations with stable noise: Stable stochastic integration

-As is evident from Proposition~\ref{prop_isometryint} and the discussion above, $T_\phi(t)$ is the critical quantity in the analysis of $(\phi \cdot L)_t$.
-Indeed, one can define the stochastic integral up to time $t$ for precisely the functions for which $T_\phi(t) < \infty$.
-More is true, as we state in the next result.
-Due to self-similarity of stable processes (and stable martingale measures), the stochastic integral $(\phi \cdot L)_t$ has the law of a time-changed stable process, and the time-change, or inner clock, is $T_\phi(t)$.
-Because our stable processes are asymmetric, this representation is only true for non-negative integrands; for a general result, one can split into positive and negative parts.
+The next result establishes that stable stochastic integrals are time-changed stable processes.
+More precisely, due to self-similarity of $\alpha$-stable processes (and $\alpha$-stable martingale measures), $(\phi \cdot L)_s$ has the law of a time-changed $\alpha$-stable process, and the time-change, or inner clock, is $T_\phi(s)$.
+Because our stable processes are asymmetric, this representation is only true for non-negative integrands; for a general result, one can split into positive and negative parts (c.f. \cite{K1992}).